Howards End (film): Filming locations

-Filming locations in London included a house in Victoria Square, which stood in for the Schlegel home, Fortnum & Mason in Piccadilly, Simpson's-in-the-Strand restaurant, and St Pancras railway station.
+Filming locations in London included a house in Victoria Square (which stood in for the Schlegel home), Fortnum & Mason in Piccadilly, Simpson's-in-the-Strand restaurant, and St Pancras railway station.
 Areas around the Admiralty Arch and in front of the Royal Exchange in the City of London were dressed to film traffic scenes of 1910 London.
 The scene where Margaret and Helen stroll with Henry in the evening was filmed on Chiswick Mall in Chiswick, London.
 The bank where Leonard encounters Helen is the lobby of the Baltic Exchange, 30 St. Mary Axe, London.
 Soon after filming the building was bombed and destroyed by the IRA.
 The Rosewood London on High Holborn, which was then the Pearl Assurance Building, represented the Porphyrion Fire Insurance Company.

 The quadrangle of the Founder's Building at Royal Holloway, University of London stood in for the hospital where Margaret visits Mrs. Wilcox.
 The "Howards End" house in the countryside is Peppard Cottage in Rotherfield Peppard, Oxfordshire.
 At the time it was owned by an antique silver dealer with whom production designer Luciana Arrighi was acquainted.
 The bluebell wood where Leonard strolls in his dream, as well as Dolly and Charles' house, were filmed nearby.
 Henry's country house, Honiton, was actually Brampton Bryan Hall in Herefordshire, near the Welsh border.
 Bewdley railway station on the historic Severn Valley Railway featured as Hilton station.

 Release

+Howards End had its premiere in New York City on 27 February 1992.
+It was released on 13 March 1992 in the United States and Canada and on 1 May 1992 in the United Kingdom.